Transparent Utah Help

 Guide to Available Information

-It is important to remember that the State of Utah and many local government entities, also called “political subdivisions”, such as cities, counties and school districts, have a fiscal year that is not the calendar year.
+It is important to remember that the State of Utah and many local government entities, also called “political subdivisions”, such as colleges and universities, cities, counties and school districts, have a fiscal year that is not the calendar year.

 The State’s fiscal year starts on July 1 and ends on June 30th.
-So fiscal year 2019 started on July 1 2018 and ended on June 30, 2019.
-Some local government entities have the same fiscal year as the State and others may have a fiscal year that matches the calendar year, or a completely different fiscal year.
+So fiscal year 2022 started on July 1, 2021 and ended on June 30, 2022.
+Some local government entities have the same fiscal year as the Statem some have a fiscal year that matches the calendar year, others have a completely different fiscal year.

-So when the system displays “2019” data for the State of Utah, remember it started in July of 2018!
-Also, when comparing different entities, data from “2019” may include an entity with a calendar 2019 year, and one with a fiscal 2019 year (such as the State’s described above).
+When comparing different entities, data from “2022” may include an entity with a calendar 202 year, and one with a fiscal 2022 year (such as the State’s described above).
 So one entity may include January-December data and the other may include July-June data.

 Entity Overview